m2lawrence/jQuery-Calendar-package/README.md

 # jQuery-Calendar-package
-jQuery Calendar using the package files
+jQuery Calendar using the package files from: jQuery UI Combined